Murder of Sophie Lancaster: Trial and verdict

 Sentencing in the case was set for 28 April 2008.
 Both Harris and Herbert were sentenced to life imprisonment with the trial judge recommending that Harris should serve at least eighteen years and Herbert at least sixteen years and three months.
 In his closing remarks the judge described the attack as "feral thuggery" which raised questions about the "sort of society which exists in this country".
 He added: "This was a terrible case which has shocked and outraged all who have heard about it.
 At least wild animals, when they hunt in packs, have a legitimate reason for so doing, to obtain food.
-You have none and your behaviour on that night degrades humanity itself".
+You have none and your behaviour on that night degrades humanity itself."
+The three other defendants were also sentenced for their role in the attack.
+Brothers Joseph and Daniel Hulme, and Daniel Mallett, who had all earlier pleaded guilty to grievous bodily harm with intent on Maltby, were jailed.
+Mallett was sentenced to four years and four months, and the Hulme brothers for five years and ten months each.